ColoradoSchoolOfMines/wii-track/docs/design.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 The ``color-lambda`` function processed data from the camera.
 It used `Pillow`_
-to process the image and the root-mean-square formula to find the dominant color.
+to process the image and the root-mean-square formula to find the dominant
-Since we were filtering out a white background, this formula was better than the
+color.
+Since we were filtering out a white background, this formula was better
-average because it compenstates for any white in the object that was accidentally
+than the average because it compensates for any white in the object that was
-filtered out.
+accidentally filtered out.

 .. _Pillow: https://github.com/python-pillow/Pillow

-..
-TODO: David and Jack describe libraries and method (whatever that crazy
-   square rooting of stuff was)

 Weight Processing Lambda
 ~~~~~~~~~~~~~~~~~~~~~~~~